 - Prolonged oral antibiotic therapies

 Along with these factors, inborn errors of metabolism that are hereditary or genetic disorders in which the body cannot turn food into energy can also cause biotin deficiency.
-Examples of disorders that could lead to biotin deficiency a Examples of disorders that could lead to biotin deficiency are as follows (7).
+Examples of disorders that could lead to biotin deficiency are as follows (7):

 - Biotinidase deficiency: According to the National Center for Advancing Translational Sciences (NCATS), biotinidase deficiency is an inherited disorder affecting intestinal biotin absorption due to a lack of the enzyme biotinidase in the body, causing secondary biotin deficiency (8).
-The National Institutes of Health (NIH) reports that biotinidase deficiency is rare and affects approximately one in every 61,067 individuals worldwide.
-If an individual has biotinidase deficiency, the healthcare provider may prescribe 5-10mg of oral biotin supplement to cope with the condition.
+The National Institutes of Health (NIH) reports that biotinidase deficiency is rare and affects approximately one in every 61,067 individuals worldwide (14).
+If an individual has biotinidase deficiency, the healthcare provider may prescribe oral biotin supplements to cope with the condition.
+In Canada, the normal daily recommended intake of oral biotin supplements is about 25mcg for children aged 4-6 years and 30mcg for children aged 7-10 years.
+Children under 4 years of age can be given about 10-20mcg oral biotin supplements daily (15).

 - Biotin transport deficiency: Defects in human sodium-dependent multivitamin transporter (hSMVT) protein could affect biotin transport.
 Children with this deficiency may require higher doses of vitamin supplements.